tehrengruber/ExtendedParametricTypes/README.md

 ## TODO

-- Dispatch with EPTs does not work
+- Dispatch on EPTs does not work
 - Add some error handling